Quick Start

 The repository includes matching example files for local evaluation:

 Those files contain a matching agent key pair and API key hash.
-If you use them, set the example plaintext API key and skip the key/config creation steps below.
+If you use them, use the example plaintext API key in the verification steps and skip the key/config creation steps below.

 2. Generate Agent Keys